mcneel/rhino.inside-revit/docs/pages/_en/beta/samples/select-revit-elements-as-input.md

 ---
 title: Selection filters for Revit objects
-description: This guide covers the basic fitlering for Revit objects in a model for Grasshopper.
 order: 6
 ---

-# Using Revit&reg; Elements in Grasshopper&reg;
 This sample shows how to Select Revit Element edges as input to a Grasshopper lofted surface.

 Using Revit objects as input to Grasshopper definitions allows for a dynamic editing directly in Revit and making Grasshopper interactive within the the Revit model.